OrenRosen/go/async/README.md

 }
 ```

-### Run a function in a pool of go routines
+### Run a function in a pool of goroutines

-This use-case is for cases you know you have a lot of traffic, and you would not like to open a new go routine for each call.
-Instead, it initializes a pool of go routines, which are ready to handle an incoming function:
+This use-case is for cases you know you have a lot of traffic, and you would not like to open a new goroutine for each call.
+Instead, it initializes a pool of goroutines, which are ready to handle an incoming function:

 ```go
 package main